top of page

 by: Oscar Njumba

-In my opinion, hope is so much more than simply “positive words.”
-In fact, the words are merely invitations.
-Christ’s three year ministry was one of invitation, but the actual hope was conceived on the Cross.
-This for me dear friends, is the path of authentic hope for you and I in these times.
+In my opinion, Hope is so much more than simply “positive words.”
+The words are merely invitations.
+Christ’s three-year ministry was one of invitation, but the actual Hope was conceived on the Cross.
+This, dear friends, is the path of authentic Hope for you and me in these times.

 Hope comes from a living and intense relationship with Jesus Christ.
 It is not just knowing about Him, but knowing Him.
-Many people today and perhaps some of us are chasing after prophecies of the future and have forgotten to spare enough time to pray and build a valuable relationship with God.
-Let us remember that hope springs from an on-going encounter with God through a life lived for Him and Him alone.
-When we pray properly, we undergo a process of inner purification which opens us up to God and to our fellow human beings.
-In doing this, we become capable of the great hope and ministers of hope for others.
+Many people today, and perhaps some of us, are chasing after prophecies of the future and have forgotten to spare enough time to pray and build a valuable relationship with God.
+Let us remember that Hope springs from an ongoing encounter with God through a life lived for Him and Him alone.
+When we pray properly, we undergo a process of inner purification that opens us up to God and our fellow human beings.
+In doing this, we become capable of being great Hope and ministers of Hope for others.

-If we continue to hold back from God’s commandments, keep a part of ourselves out of His reach and the reach of our neighbour, the result is nothing than losing hope.
-Every time we sin, we lose a little hope because we have ceased following Him who is Hope itself.
+If we continue to hold back from God’s commandments and keep a part of ourselves out of His reach and the reach of our neighbor, the result is nothing more than losing Hope.
+Every time we sin, we lose Hope because we have ceased following Him, who is Hope itself.

-The authentic hope we seek today cannot live in us except we start following seriously Christ’s pattern of life.
-This is no time to hold back any longer, to keep a part of you to yourself.
+The authentic Hope we seek today cannot live in us unless we start following Christ’s life pattern seriously.
+This is no longer time to hold back, to keep a part of you to yourself.
 Give everything to God, no matter the cost.
-And the more it costs, the more powerful the grace, reward, and resurrection of Jesus in your life in whose image you are being renewed.
+And the more it costs, the more influential the grace, reward, and resurrection of Jesus in your life in whose image you are being renewed.

-We cannot hide the fact that many threatening clouds are gathering on the horizon.
-We must not, however, lose heart; rather we must keep the flame of hope alive in our hearts.
-In the name of God, I urge you not let yourselves be robbed of hope and to remain faithful in Christ.
+We cannot hide that many threatening clouds are gathering on the horizon.
+We must not lose heart; rather, we must keep the flame of Hope alive in our hearts.
+In the name of God, I urge you not to let yourselves be robbed of Hope and to remain faithful in Christ.

 Njumba Oscar Mokono